valderman/haste-compiler/README.markdown

 ------------

 * Doesn't yet do tail call elimination.

 * Same-named modules in different packages overwrite each other when compiling with --libinstall.

-* Not all GHC primops are implemented; if you encounter an implemented primop, I'd be happy if you'd report it together with a small test case that demonstrates the problem.
+* Not all GHC primops are implemented; if you encounter an unimplemented primop, I'd be happy if you'd report it together with a small test case that demonstrates the problem.

-* There may be issues with Ints and Integers larger than 2^31, as Ints are represented by the JS Number type.
+* There may be issues with Ints and Integers larger than 2^31 with libraries built on a 64 bit machine, as Ints are represented by the JS Number type.
   Int64 is also unlikely to work well if your program or the base libraries are built on a 64 bit machine.

+* The Read class and conversions (show and round, mainly) for floating point types depend on lots of low level pointer arithmetic magic and other tricks that make just as little sense in a Javascript setting, and so are broken.
+  Primitive substitutes are provided in the form of round_, show_ and read_.